LoGG3D-Net: Locally Guided Global Descriptor Learning for 3D Place Recognition: Introduction

 Compared to visual place recognition \cite{Lowry2016}, the use of 3D point clouds extracted from LiDAR sensors benefits from its inherent invariance to view-point and illumination.
 However extracting useful information from the point cloud representation remains a challenge due to higher sparsity and a complex and variable distribution of points.
 In this paper, we consider the task of place recognition on 3D point clouds.

-While there have been many handcrafted approaches to extracting useful information for the task of place recognition \cite{He2016, Kim2018, Salti2014}, discriminative learning-based approaches have demonstrated competitive performance in terms of both accuracy and efficiency~\cite{Uy2018, Komorowski_2021_WACV}.
+While there have been many handcrafted approaches for extracting useful information for the task of place recognition \cite{He2016, Kim2018, Salti2014}, discriminative learning-based approaches have demonstrated competitive performance in terms of both accuracy and efficiency~\cite{Uy2018, Komorowski_2021_WACV}.

 We propose \textit{LoGG3D-Net}, a novel end-to-end 3D place recognition method for LiDAR point clouds. \figref{fig:front_page} shows an example of retrieval results on KITTI sequence 08 which demonstrates some challenging orthogonal revisits.
 In contrast to state-of-the-art end-to-end methods, which rely solely on global descriptor learning, we propose to jointly optimize local and scene-level embeddings.
 We achieve this by introducing a local consistency loss that takes a pair of LiDAR point clouds and maximizes the similarity of their corresponding points’ features and minimizes the similarity of all non-corresponding points’ features.